BillJr99/digitalsignaturepodcast/_activities/mongan-dice.md

 Change the <strong>forever</strong> block to subtract 1 from each of the <strong>counts get value at</strong> steps, and your display should start out empty.
 What's really happening is that our 0 value becomes -1, but the Micro:bit doesn't display negative numbers on the plot, so it skips those, leaving your display empty until you actually click the <strong>A</strong> button.

 ### Resetting the Counter
+One limitation of the LED display is that it only has a few rows.
+Once it fills up, you won't know how many of each dice you rolled.
+Add a block <strong>on button B pressed</strong>, where we will reset the counters and the display.
+Add a <strong>clear screen</strong> step, and six steps of <strong>counts set value at</strong> to set all six values of the <strong>counts</strong> array to 0.
+When your die counts fill up the screen, you can use the B button to reset them.

 ### The Finished Project